Ritiadhikari04/bbcnews-automated-tests/README.md

 Project is using `TestNg` to run `test scenarios` parallely

 ## Test Report
-Test report named `bbc-news-automated-tests-report.html` is generated in the output folder upon running the test cases.
-This report can be accessed to view the pass or fail steps and to analyze failures if any.
+Test report named `bbc-news-automated-tests-report.html` is generated in project root folder upon running the test cases.
+This report can be accessed to view the passed or failed steps.